TobiasBg/WP-Table-Reloaded/readme.txt

 == Installation ==

-The easiest way would be through your WordPress Admin area.
+The easiest way is through your WordPress Admin area.
 Go to the plugin section and search for "WP-Table Reloaded" in the WordPress Plugin Directory.
-Then you can click "Install now" and the following steps will be done for you automatically.
+Then you can click "Install" and the following steps will be done for you automatically.
 You just have to activate the plugin (step 5).

 Manual Installation works just as for most other WordPress plugins:

-1. Extract the zip file and just drop the folder "wp-table-reloaded" into the wp-content/plugins/ directory of your WordPress installation.
+1. Download and Extract the zip file and just drop the folder "wp-table-reloaded" into the wp-content/plugins/ directory of your WordPress installation.

 1. Activate the Plugin "WP-Table Reloaded" on your "Plugins" page.